-ADMINISTRATIVE SERVICES SUBCONTRACT/SUBCONT RACTOR
+ADMINISTRATIVE SERVICES SUBCONTRACT/SUBCO NTRACTOR

-An agreement that delegates any of the requirements of the contract with AHCCCS, including, but not limited to the following:
+An agreement that delegates any of the requirements of the Contract with AHCCCS, including, but not limited to the following:

 - 1. Claims processing, including pharmacy claims, - 2.
-Credentialing, including those for only primary source verification (i.e. Credential Verification Organization), - 3.
-Management Service Agreements; - 4.
-Service Level Agreements with any Division or Subsidiary of a corporate parent owner, - 5.
-DDD Subcontracted Health Plan(s).
+Pharmacy Benefit Manager (PMB), - 3.
+Dental Benefit Manager, - 4.
+Credentialing, including those for only primary source verification, (i.e. Credential Verification Organization), - 5.
+Management Service Agreements, - 6.
+Medicaid Accountable Care Organization (ACO), - 7.
+Service Level Agreements with any Division or Subsidiary of a corporate parent owner, and - 8.
+CHP and DDD Subcontracted Health Plan.